kamya0248/SocialBuzz_Data_Analysis/README.md

 ---

 ## **Files in Repository**
-1. **SocialBuzz_Analysis.xlsx:** Contains the cleaned datasets and analysis, including formulas and pivot tables.
+1. **Datasets & Analytics.xlsx:** Contains the cleaned datasets and analysis, including formulas and pivot tables.
-2. **SocialBuzz_Insights.pptx:** A presentation detailing the insights, recommendations, and strategic next steps for Social Buzz.
+2. **Social Buzz Client Presentation.pptx:** A presentation detailing the insights, recommendations, and strategic next steps for Social Buzz.

 ---